BackofenLab/Cherri/README.md

 ### get_features.py
 Here for a given input and a given reature set the features, this features are stored in a tabular format.

+#### Our List of features
+- E : Minimum free energy
+- no_bps : number of base pairs within the interaction
+- GC_content: GC content of the interaction side
+- max_inter_len: the maximum interaction side calculated by the length of the target sequence and query sequence lenght
+- inter_len_normby_bp: the maximum interaction length divided by the number of base pairs with the interaction
+- bp_normby_inter_len: number of base pairs within the interaction divided by the maximum lenthe at the interaction
+- mfe_normby_GC: MFE devieded by the GC content
+- no_seeds: numbers of possible seeds within the interaction
+- complex_target: sheenon entropy of target sequence
+- complex_query: sheenon entropy of query sequence

 #### example call
 ```
 python get_features.py -i ../output/paris_HEK293T_06_context_method_together_shuffling_method_2_pos_RRI_dataset.csv -f E no_bps GC_content mfe_normby_GC -o /home/teresa/Dokumente/RNA_RNA_interaction_evaluation/output/input_features/2